 Microsoft has selected to use the Apache 2.0 license for ASP.NET vNext.
 With this license, Dot Net Application development enthusiasts and professionals can use the open source code without also having to free up any proprietary enhancements it might make.
 Microsoft has made sure that this does not impact their business intelligence paid tools and server product licensing.

 With this new release, it’s up to asp.net development and open source enthusiasts to build upon it and make it ready, robust and easy to deploy.

-Lets wait and watch how much traction this new ASP.NET open source platform gets and how well it is received by the web development enthusiasts.
+Let's wait and watch how much traction this new .NET development company and open source platform gets and how well it is received by the web development enthusiasts.